davehaglan/laygo/docs/source/example/logic.md

 This section describes how to generate logic gate layout templates, which are used for constructing custom digital cells.

 >Note: the codes are lengthy and not cleaned up yet.
-Next version will be released soon.
+An improved version following the tutorial conventions (possibly with more abstracting functions) will be released soon.

 ## Running instruction
 1. Clone a proper tech repo.
 For cds_ff_mpt example type following